2021 Mexico City Grand Prix

-The 2021 Mexico City Grand Prix (officially known as the Formula 1 Gran Premio de la Ciudad de México 2021) was a Formula One motor race, held on 7 November 2021 at the Autódromo Hermanos Rodríguez in Mexico City.
+The 2021 Mexico City Grand Prix (officially known as the Formula 1 Heineken Gran Premio de la Ciudad de México 2021 due to sponsorship reasons) was a Formula One motor race, held on 7 November 2021 at the Autódromo Hermanos Rodríguez in Mexico City.
 The race was the 18th round of the 2021 Formula One World Championship and marked the 21st edition of the Mexican Grand Prix, which was run under the name Mexico City Grand Prix for the first time, acknowledging the sponsorship support of the government of Mexico City.

 The race was won by Max Verstappen followed by Lewis Hamilton and Sergio Pérez.
 Kimi Räikkönen scored his final F1 career points in this race when he finished in 8th place whilst driving for Alfa Romeo.